Neonatal intensive care unit

 - Memorial Hospital Central – Level IIIB NICU

-- Memorial Hospital North – Level IIIB NICU
+- Memorial Hospital North – Level IIB NICU

 Level IIIA nurseries care for critically ill infants and those born between 28 and 42 weeks.
 Level IIIB nurseries can also care for critically ill infants requiring complex cardiac and surgical care and those born as early as 23 weeks.
-All UCHealth NICUs offer the latest equipment and modern family-focused amenities.
+All UCHealth neonatal intensive care unit locations offer the latest equipment and modern family-focused amenities.

 We understand the stresses that come with the birth of a baby who needs special care.
 Because you and your family are your baby’s main source of strength and support, we follow a philosophy of family-centered care that nurtures the strong bonds between you and your child that began before birth.
 Our goal is to partner with you to achieve the best possible outcomes for your baby.